neelpawarcmu/EmotionalConversionStarGAN/README.md

 # Model Implementations

-We have three primary model implementation in three different repositories:
+We have three primary model implementation in three different branches:

 1. master: Baseline model with modifications to use the DeepEST dataset
 2. StarGAN-Embed-1: Code in ser-embed-model-1.
 Model extension with SER continuous embedding.